biggestT/williamsburg/index.md

     <h2>Miss Shanghai Blend & Coin Qian Collection</h2>
     <p>Limited edition Miss Shanghai Blend.
 Teamed up with artist Coin Qian (<a href="http://www.coinqian.com">coinqian.com</a>) from Xun Mi Café + Gallery (541 Yuyuan Lu, house 30) to create a colourful packaging design that revives flavours from Shanghai’s flamboyant past.
 The blend is a mixture of Colombian, Honduran and Guatemalan single-origins roasted at a med-high level reveals hints of caramel, amaretto and almondy goodness.
 Miss shanghai is supplied and sold to these places:
     </br></br> Lis cafe & restaurant on Dagu lu number 388
-  </br> Xun Mi cafe & gallery on Yuyuan lu number 541, house number 30</p>
+  </br> Xun Mi cafe & gallery on Yuyuan lu number 541, house number 30
+  </br>Axis cafe & bakery on South Huangpi lu number 720</p>
   </div>
 </div>